edfus/download-twitter-likes/README.md

 npm install --only=production
 ```

-Node.js version equal to or higher than 13 supported. (experimental ES6 import)
+Node.js versions equal to or higher than 14.6.0 are supported.
+(ES6 import, WeakRef)

 ##### 3. Put favs.ndjson in the directory